Kalamunda - Maida Vale - Gooseberry Hill

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 340 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.
+The service frequency across all routes averages 340 trips per day, equating to about 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport